slackapi/node-slack-sdk/docs/_tutorials/local_development.md

 Look around, add an app icon and description, and then let's start configuring your app 🔩

 ## Tokens and installing apps
 You have two major options for tokens: user (`xoxp`) tokens and bot (`xoxb`) tokens.
-User tokens allow you to call Web API methods on behalf of users based on OAuth scopes and bot tokens require a bot user, which has permissions by default similar to a standard user.
+User tokens allow you to call Web API methods on behalf of users based on OAuth scopes and bot tokens require a bot user, which has default permissions similar to a standard user.

 You can learn more about the different token types [on our API site](https://api.slack.com/docs/token-types).
 The type of token your app needs depends on the actions you want it to perform.
 But for brevity, we're going to use bot tokens for this guide.